wouteroostervld/buildcfe/README.md

 buildcfe
 ========

+HEADS UP: removes /var/cfengine and rebuilds it from scratch (TODO: provide ezjail-flavour to build in jail).

 buildcfe: builds independent cfengine3 installation with linked libmysqlclient and libxml2.
 (Independent from software in /usr/local).

 Usage: ./buidcfe [TAG]

 Drops tarball in current dir.

 Tested on freebsd.